nicovenegas2/Grafy-Visualization/README.md

 # Grafy-Visualization
-Preview and create graphes, visualizate algorithmes (DFS, BFS) in customizable graphes
+Preview and create graphes, visualizate algorithmes (DFS, BFS) in customizable graphes with Pyhame

 # buttons:
 - Change mode: Up, Down, A, D, Scroll Up and Down